neomaxzero/blog/src/posts/2020/seo-client-side-rendering.md

 ---
-title: 'A few words on SEO for client-side rendering apps'
+title: 'A few words on SEO for client-side rendered apps'
 subtitle: 'How does SEO work with Single page applications?'
 date: '2020-07-16'
 topic: 'dev-blog'